akilby/research-getting-started/README.md

     At the top is a menu.
 Click on `Files`, then `Home Directory`.
 This will take you to a graphical interface where you can upload and download files from the HPC.

-3. Using GitHib for code and scripts
+3. Using GitHib, for code and scripts

     You will not use typical file transfer to get your scripts and code onto the HPC.
 Instead we will manage code via GitHub.
 To get going with this requires some work.
 See the section